-The office building Bengt Dahlgren in Gothenburg, Sweden was finished in 2009 and it has an area of 4,113 m².
-The building was designed and built with the aim to be energy efficient, cost efficient and have low maintenance.
+The office building Bengt Dahlgren in Gothenburg, Sweden was finished in 2009, and it has an area of 4,113 m².
+The building was designed and built to be energy-efficient, cost-efficient and have low maintenance.
 It has five storeys plus one technical floor, mostly filled with office spaces, and also conference rooms, apartment, cafeteria.
-The building has steel and concrete construction supplemented with insulation to secure very good thermal properties and the facade has 60% of glass (U-value = 0.85W/(m².K)).
+The building has steel and concrete construction supplemented with insulation to secure excellent thermal properties, and the facade has 60% of glass (U-value = 0.85W/(m².K)).

 The building was awarded by Green building certificate in 2008.
-The designed energy demand was calculated to be maximum of 75 kWh/(m².a) and the monitoring actually proves the real consumption between 75-79 kWh/(m².a) in first two years of operations of a building.
-The design target for indoor climate was category B (ISO 7730) with 90% satisfied people with cooling with air and heating with water (district heating source).
-The demand controlled ventilation system uses many sensors to control indoor climate: temperature, CO2 in conference rooms and VOC on each floor.
+The designed energy demand was calculated to be maximum of 75 kWh/(m².a), and the monitoring proves the real consumption between 75-79 kWh/(m².a) in first two years of operations of a building.
+The design target for the indoor climate was category B (ISO 7730) with 90% satisfied people with cooling with air and heating with water (district heating source).
+The demand-controlled ventilation system uses many sensors to control indoor climate: temperature, CO2 in conference rooms and VOC on each floor.

-The cooling is supplied by air/water heat pump to DX coil in air handling unit (AHU).
-Heat pump is placed in exhaust air stream.
-There is separate cooling system for a server room.
-The shading of a building is secured by external shades controlled automatically to provide cool environment on sunny days and at nights the shades are shut to keep the warm in a building in cold nights.
+The cooling is supplied by an air/water heat pump to DX coil in air handling unit (AHU).
+A heat pump is placed in the exhaust air stream.
+There is a separate cooling system for a server room.
+The shading of a building is secured by external shades controlled automatically to provide a cool environment on sunny days, and at nights the shades are shut to keep warm in a building on cold nights.